Fiber optics in curved space-times: Perturbative Scheme

 Having established the main facts about the homogeneous equation~\eqref{eq:problem:homogeneous} and the inhomogeneous equation~\eqref{eq:problem:inhomogeneous}, the system~\eqref{eq:recursive system abstract} can be solved iteratively.
 Specifically, separating the leading-order equations from the higher-order ones, one obtains

 with $m \in \mathbf Z$ and $j \geq 1$, where $\t*\Sigma{^{(j,m)}_\bulk}$ and $\t*\Sigma{^{(j,m)}_\intf}$ depend on the fields $\t*\ema{^{(j',m')}} $ of order $j' < j$.

 As demonstrated in \cref{s:problem:homogeneous}, for each $m \in \mathbf Z$, the system \eqref{eq:recursive system start} admits a non-trivial physical solution if and only if $\t{\mathcal D}{_{\text{ph,}}_m} = 0$, which is an equation involving $\neff(\varsigma)$, $n_1$, $n_2$, $\freq(\varsigma)$, and the core radius $\varrho$.
 These equations for different values of $|m|$ are mutually exclusive and can thus be solved only for at most two values of $m$ that differ in sign.
-The following analysis focuses on $m = \pm 1$, as this case allows for a particularly simple description of the electromagnetic polarization and this case is experimentally realized in single-mode fibers.
+The following analysis focuses on the single-mode regime for which one has $m = \pm 1$ (this case allows for a particularly simple description of the electromagnetic polarization).
 For these “on-shell” Fourier indices $m = \pm 1$, the fields $\t*\ema{^{(0,m)}}$ are determined uniquely up to amplitude factors of the form $\t*{\mathcal A}{_\pm^{(0)}}(\varsigma)$, whereas all “off-shell” Fourier indices $m \neq \pm 1$ do not contribute at leading order: $\t*\ema{^{(0,m)}} = 0$.

 At next order, $j = 1$, the analysis in \cref{s:problem:inhomogeneous} shows that the inhomogeneous equations with $m$ on-shell can be solved if and only if

 Since $\t*\Sigma{_\bulk^{(1,m)}}$ depends on $\t\p{_\varsigma} \t*\ema{^{(0,m)}}$, these constraints determine the variation of the amplitudes $\t*{\mathcal A}{_\pm^{(0)}}$ along $\varsigma$ (explicit equations are presented below). \Cref{eq:recursive system iteration} with $m$ on-shell and $j=1$ can then be solved for $\t*\ema{^{(1,\pm)}}$ up to free amplitudes $\t*{\mathcal A}{_\pm^{(1)}}(\varsigma)$ whereas the equations with $m$ off-shell have unique solutions without such free amplitudes.